islamafifi17/sample-kubernetes-ruby/README.md

 **Scalability Flavor**:

-  •	implemented horizontal pod autoscaling for drkiq deployment depending on cpu utilization with a threshold 80% and max number of pods is 5
+  •	implemented horizontal pod autoscaling for drkiq deployment depending on cpu utilization with a threshold 80% and max number of pods is 5 (need to implement a metrics server first for this to work)

 **How To Use**?